-The Superintendent shall ensure that applications for fee waivers are widely available and distributed according to State law and III.
+The Superintendent shall ensure that a notice of waiver applicability is provided to parents/guardians with every bill for fees and/or fines, and that applications for waivers are widely available and distributed according to State law and III.
 State Board of Education (ISBE) rule and that provisions for assisting parents/guardians in completing the application are available.